The St. Edward’s University experience strives to prepare students to live purposeful and productive lives in a diverse society.

 The Dean of Students Office, in collaboration with the Health and Counseling Center, Student Disability Services, and the University Police Department, want all faculty and staff to be prepared to address students who may be distressed or disruptive.
 In this presentation you will learn about the resources we have in place for our students, best practices for handling these situations, and the processes on how to best support our students who may be struggling inside or outside of the classroom.

 How to Support Students with Anxiety and Depression

 The Dean of Students Office, in collaboration with the Health and Counseling Center and faculty, want to educate faculty and staff about their role in helping students who are exhibiting signs of anxiety and depression.
 In this presentation, you will gather a full understanding of what a student is experiencing and learn different ways to engage these students.

 Red Folder Campaign

 The purpose of the Student of Concerns Committee (SCC) is to provide an administrative venue that is proactive in assessment, consultation and support regarding students who have elicited a concern or risk to themselves or a risk to others on campus.
 The SCC will advise involved parties with crisis management efforts through consultation referrals and coordination.
-It is the goal of the SCC to reduce crisis situations that negatively affect students and the general SEU community.
+The goal of the SCC is to reduce crisis situations that negatively affect students and the general SEU community.